1994 Houston Astros season: August

 During a 12–4 win over the San Francisco Giants on August 5, Bagwell broke multiple Houston single-season club records, including home runs, total bases and RBI.
-With five RBI, Bagwell pumped his total to 112 and surpass Bob Watson's club record.
-Bagwell also cranked his 38th home run and 69th extra-base hit, smashing Jimmy Wynn's club records with one-third of the season remaining.
+With five RBI, Bagwell pumped his total to 112 to overtake Bob Watson's club record.
+(Note: Watson's record was 110 RBI in 1977.)
+Bagwell also cranked his 38th (Note: Surpassed Jimmy Wynn with 37 home runs in 1967.) home run, and his 69th extra-base hit tied the club record with one-third of the season remaining.
+(Note: Tied, and later surpassed, both Wynn (1967) and César Cedeño (1972).)
 With a .370 batting average, he was also lapping Rusty Staub's franchise record.
+(Note: Surpassed Staub's .333 average in 1967.)

+On August 10, Bagwell sustained a fracture in on the left hand via an hit by pitch delivered by Andy Benes of the San Diego Padres, prematurely ending his season.

-By Friday, August 12, the Astros had compiled a 66-49 record through 115 games.
-They were trailing the Cincinnati Reds by half a game for the NL Central Division lead and the Atlanta Braves by 2 1/2} games in the 1994 NL Wild Card race.
-This was the final date of play in the Major Leagues for the 1994 season as the remaining games were cancelled due to the players' strike.
+By Friday, August 12, the Astros had compiled a record through 115 games.
+They trailed the Cincinnati Reds by a 1/2 game for the NL Central Division lead and the Atlanta Braves by 2 1/2 games in the NL Wild Card race when the season was interrupted by the players' strike.
+As the work stoppage prolonged, the date of August 12 would culminate as the final date of play in the Major Leagues for the 1994 season.
+All remaining games—including the playoffs—were later cancelled as a response to the players' strike.